redacademy/web-dev-sampler/markdown/web-dev-intro.md

 ### What is Version Control?

-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+A version control system records changes to files over time so that you can recall specific versions later.

 ---

 # What is Git?

-- Traditional version control system are "centralized" where a single central copy of a project lives on server, and developers **commit** their changes to it
-- But there are some downsides to this approach...

----

-# What is Git?
+- Git is like Time Machine for your code
 - Git is a **distributed version control system (DVCS)**
 - Developers **clone** copies of the **repository** locally with all of its previous history intact
-- There can still be an "authoritative" repository that team members push to and pull from

 ---